dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 slices.

 We also opted for a tile being 2 characters long from the terminal perspective.
-That's what the original games does, (I'm just trying to stay consistent).
+That's what the original game does, (I'm just trying to stay consistent).
 You're welcome to change it to anything you like.

 Running `cargo run`, we still get a few warnings about unused options, which is fair, but we also get a big empty blob that gets printed.
 Functionally this is correct, there is a board that is just completely empty so we really don't print anything for `Tile::Empty`.
-But we're missing a refernce to where the board starts and ends to really see the empty board.
+But we're missing a reference to where the board starts and ends to really see the empty board.
 So let's add a frame that surrounds the board:

 ```rust {data-file="main.rs", data-fold="['1-20']", hl_lines=[22, 25, 34, 36]}